The subtle statistics of the distance ladder: On the distance prior and selection effects: Case study I: CosmicFlows-4

 Have the distance moduli quoted in the CF4 catalogue already had the volume prior applied? \citet{CF4} mention in their sec.~4.2 that ``larger proposed distances for each galaxy end up being up-weighted to account for the increased cosmological volume in which a galaxy could be found''. \citet{Springob} and~\citet{Howlett}, providing subcatalogues for CF4, attempt to implement this with a parameter $f_n$ that is claimed to account for the volume effect.
 However it is simply the integral of a Gaussian likelihood with a flux limit to account for selection, such that when selection is unimportant (left side of fig.~9 of~\citeauthor{Howlett} and fig.~5 of~\citeauthor{Springob}), $f_n\rightarrow1$ and there is no prior preference for larger distances.
 Indeed it is stated explicitly around eq.~18 in~\citeauthor{Springob} that $f_n$ drops out in the case of a volume-limited survey.
 It therefore appears that the volume prior is not included and $f_n$ only models selection effects.

-This is corroborated in other CF4-related papers. \citeauthor{Howlett} defines a log-distance ratio $\eta \equiv \log(d_\text{FP}/d_z)$ (up to a group correction), where $d_\text{FP}$ is the maximum-likelihood distance from the FP and $d_z$ is the redshift distance. $\eta$ is then given a uniform prior, which corresponds to a flat prior on $\mu$ nearby where peculiar velocities dominate, but an even more steeply declining prior ($\appropto r^{-2}$) further out in the Hubble flow.
+This is corroborated in other CF4-related papers. \citeauthor{Howlett} defines a log-distance ratio $\eta \equiv \log_{10}(d_\text{FP}/d_z)$ (up to a group correction), where $d_\text{FP}$ is the maximum-likelihood distance from the FP and $d_z$ is the redshift distance. $\eta$ is then given a uniform prior, which corresponds to a flat prior on $\mu$ nearby where peculiar velocities dominate, but an even more steeply declining prior ($\appropto r^{-2}$) further out in the Hubble flow.
 The TFR subcatalogue analysis papers~\citep{Kourkchi_0,Kourkchi_1,Kourkchi_2} make no mention of the effect, while the recent ``prior-free'' reanalysis of~\citet{Duangchan_2025} explicitly neglects the volume term in their eqs.~7-8.
 The CosmicFlows-2 paper~\citep{CF2} is the last place one can find a clear statement: ``we make no adjustments for the distribution Malmquist effects in our reported distances''.

-To implement the volume prior, we focus on the TFR subset of the data, impose $cz > 4000~\kmsec$ to limit the impact of peculiar velocities, and fix the deceleration parameter $q_0$ to -0.595 and the jerk parameter $j_0$ to 1 \citep[following][]{CF4}.
+To implement the volume prior, we focus on the TFR subset of the data, impose $cz > 4000~\kmsec$ to limit the impact of peculiar velocities, and fix the deceleration parameter $q_0$ to $-0.595$ and the jerk parameter $j_0$ to 1 \citep[following][]{CF4}.
 This leaves 8,951 measurements.
-Taking the distance moduli directly from the catalogue (implicitly adopting Eq.~\ref{eq:simple_nlp} with $k=-1$ and $\sigma_z\rightarrow 0$) and the predicted distance moduli
+We take the distance moduli directly from the catalogue, implicitly adopting Eq.~\ref{eq:simple_nlp} with $k=-1$, $\sigma_z\rightarrow 0$ and no bounds on the distances corresponding to a volume limit.
+We compare these to the predicted distance moduli